 Divorce using a lawyer

 It is worth know that family lawyers often pay (which means you pay) accountants and other financial experts to compile a list of your assets which further increases the costs you will need to pay.
-Recent studies show that the average cost of separation and divorce using lawyers is approximately $50,000 for each party.
+Recent studies show that the average cost of separation using lawyers is approximately $50,000 for each party.

 There are many great family lawyers out there, but there are also many unscrupulous ones whose business model is to drag things out for as long as possible so that your family’s net assets end up in their pockets rather than yours.

-Use Divide for your divorce
+Use a specialist accountant for your divorce

-Divide acts for both parties and helps you work together to agree on a split of your family’s net assets, as well any many other decisions that need to be made during the separation and divorce process.
+Such an accountant would work with you and your ex-partner as a team to agree on a split of your family’s net assets, as well any many other decisions to be made during the separation process.
 All information is shared equally between the parties so that everything is transparent and one party is not disadvantaged.

-- Sign an engagement letter.
+- Sign an engagement letter

-- Pay a small deposit ($$).
+- Pay a small deposit ($$)

-- Start collecting your financial information.
+- Start collecting your financial information

-- Detail any other issues for consideration such as future needs, earning capacity of each party and the impact of children (if any).
+- Detail any other issues for consideration such as future needs, earning capacity of each party and the impact of children (if any)

-- Agree a % and asset & liability split.
+- Agree a % and asset & liability split

-- Document and sign what has been agreed.
+- Document and sign what has been agreed

-- Pay balance owing to Divide.
+- Pay balance owing to specialist separation accountant

-- Lodge with the Family Court.
+- Lodge with the Family Court

-- Wait for review and approval by Family Court.
+- Wait for review and approval by Family Court

-- Once approval is received, complete practical matters related to the settlement (such as transferring superannuation/loans/property to the other party).
+- Once approval is received, complete practical matters related to the settlement (such as transferring superannuation/loans/property to the other party)